HawkEye201/Puzzle-Mania-Frontend/README.md

 Puzzle Mania is an online soft skill test webiste.
 I mainly checks the perseverance of the person.
 User have to guess a word by solving a series of questions which the uer have to answer to complete the game.

 ## Features Implemented
-  -Anyone with an email address can create an Id and password to participate in the game -Admin panel
+  - Anyone with an email address can create an Id and password to participate in the game
+  - Admin panel
-  -User Analytics(eg : time taken by each user for every step)
+  - User Analytics(eg : time taken by each user for every step)

 ## Technologies Used
  React